sky-map-team/stardroid/designdocs/ephemeris.md

 The calculation comes from: http://ssd.jpl.nasa.gov/?planet_pos and has some math to calculate the 'anomaly'.

+Good reference as to how this works: http://www.stjarnhimlen.se/comp/tutorial.html

 ## Planets
 Modelled by the `Planet` enum.
 Each instance has a drawable, name,